School-based Violence Prevention Education Services

 Bullying and Cyber Bullying - training and presentations are designed to promote a safe school environment by increasing knowledge and attitude on reducing Bullying and Cyber Bullying; to provide resources to educate school staff and parents/caretakers on identifying, stopping and preventing Bullying and Cyber Bullying, and to raise student awareness.
 Trainings and presentations are available to staff, students, and parents in Orange County.

-Conflict Resolution Services - OCDE provides conflict resolution training and support for schools and community organizations.
-The trainings include: Peer Conflict Mediation Coordinator Training for elementary and secondary schools, Parent/Family Conflict Resolution Training, and Student Peer Educator Training for secondary students.
-Please click on Conflict Resolution Services for more information.
+Conflict Resolution Services - provides conflict resolution training and support at no cost for public and private schools and community organizations.
+The trainings include: Elementary and Secondary Peer Conflict Mediation Coordinator Training, Elementary and Secondary PAL® Peer Assistance Leadership Advisor Training, Elementary Conflict Resolution Teacher Training, and Secondary Conflict Resolution Student Training.

 The OC Safe from the Start (OCSFTS) - vision is to empower individuals, families, organizations, and communities to reduce children’s early exposure to violence and reinforce the belief that “Every Orange County Child Is My Concern.”
 This public health campaign is a comprehensive strategy to assist communities in reducing the impact of violence on children by utilizing curriculum targeted to raise awareness and educate parents on the severe impact of children’s early exposure to violence.
-The curriculum includes a multimedia toolkit which features two interactive DVDs, a Facilitator Guide, and several resource materials that can be integrated into current programs to support parenting skills and positive youth development.
-Presentations and resources are available in Spanish and will be available in Vietnamese.
+Presentations and resources are available in Spanish, Vietnamese, Farsi and Korean.
 The initiative targets children ages 0 to 18 with an emphasis on children ages 0 to 5, who have been exposed to family, school and/or community violence.